 - Spray an extra-large mixing bowl with nonstick cooking spray, and add popcorn.

-- In a large saucepan over medium heat, cook marshmallows and butter, stirring constantly until melted and smooth.
+- In a large saucepan over medium-low heat, melt marshmallows and butter, stirring constantly until melted.

-- When melted add in 1-2 drops of food coloring and stir thoroughly.
+- When melted add in 2-3 drops of neon green food coloring and stir thoroughly.
 Add more coloring if needed.

 - Pour over popcorn and stir with a rubber spatula until popcorn is completely coated.